-At the March 23rd press conference, the governor announced a new executive order with schools to remain closed until May 15.
+March 23 – Governor Cooper announced a new executive order with schools to remain closed until May 15.

-On March 24, the governor announced that “The State Board of Education (SBE) and the North Carolina Department of Public Instruction (DPI) will establish a new $50 million flexible allotment for public school units to address COVID-19-related expenses.”
+March 24 – Governor Cooper announced that “The State Board of Education (SBE) and the North Carolina Department of Public Instruction (DPI) will establish a new $50 million flexible allotment for public school units to address COVID-19-related expenses.”

 - Executive Order No. 117 (school closures)

 - Executive Order No. 118 (Closes restaurants, loosens UI reqs.)

 - Executive Order No. 120 (school closure until May 15)

 - Executive Order 135 (Extends stay-at-home order to May 8)

 *All of the governor’s executive orders include a penalty for violation of a Class 2 misdemeanor, which is punishable by 6 days in jail and a $1,000 fine.

 The General Assembly has a compilation of COVID-19 links.
 The House has formed a bi-partisan COVID-19 committee that will be working on a number of issues, including education.
 The committee will meet remotely, but the public can listen in on the legislature’s audio page and submit questions via a comment portal.

 - Senate Bill 704 – COVID-19 Relief Bill